boid-com/docs.boid.com/docs/stake.md

 id: stake
 title: Staking, unstaking and delegating Stake
 ---
+**All Contract Actions can be used on different portals and wallets.
+This is just an example on bloks.io**

 ## Staking

 If you want to **stake** to yourself on blocks.io go here: